jakobtroidl/OpenVinoClassification/Readme.md

 I already did all the setup on the server.
 All you need to do is to execute some commands and have a look at the results.

 - In order to use my framework, login to the server and navigate to `/home/jtroidl/OpenVINO_ClassificationService/`.
 Please ask Theodor to get access to my home directory.
-- I already craeted a `data/` folder with some sample data including a sample images, videos and the UTK face dataset, which I used for evaluation
+- I already created a `data/` folder with some sample data including a sample images, videos and the UTK face dataset, which I used for evaluation
 - to test the **main functionality** using the CPU call

 `./main.sh /home/jtroidl/OpenVINO_ClassificationService/data/boy.jpg CPU`